HCDigitalScholarship/ds-cookbook/search_tools/README.md

     return query_part

 ```
+Basically, we create a Q() object for the selected field, filtering with the given `search_string`.
 I think this function is generally pretty clear if you have a grip on navigating Django foreign key/many-to-many fields.
 If you don't, I'll briefly talk about it!

 Each of these Q() objects is going to be searching for statements.
-So the first word, say `released_by`, is a field of the statment model that we want to be able to search on.
+So the first word, say `released_by`, is a field of the statement model that we want to be able to search on.
 The `__org_name` follows backwards along a foreign key relation since organizations are their own model and looks at the field `org_name` in that organization model.
 Then we use a special Django Q() thing `__icontains` which tells the Q() to match a statement if the field contains whatever is in `search_string`.
 So in summary, `Q(released_by__org_name__icontains=search_string)` means 'match statements that for the field `released_by` have `search_string` contained in the `org_name` field of organization.

 You *absolutely* will need to change this function to match your data, but it will likely will be very much in the same style.
 First you have the `Any Field` option.
 This query is just all the other field options OR'd together.
 Then, we just have a bunch of elseif's to match the field options we had in our drop dowm.
 For GTRP, we had to do some fancy-footwork for the `Keyword in Context` field, something you might not have to do, but I left it in to remind you that you can!

 Now that we have query_parts, we can combine them.
 Let's pop back into the main body of `advanced_search.py`, we are going to make a query!